tonygustafsson/game-of-life/README.md

 This is an implementation of the famous [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 It's a demonstration of how simple rules can create complex patterns.

+## The challange

+As a developer it was somewhat of a challange, mostly because of performance.
+There can easily be 100 000 cells that can have cells that are alive, dying or resurrected.
+Each cell needs to keep track of it's neighbors, which demands high CPU usage.

+Most of the CPU time is used to paint the canvas though.
+Each frame is repainted fully depending on cell states.
+To keep performance in mind the dead cells isn't painted on the canvas at all.

+In the future I will try out webassembly and service workers to increase performance even more.

 ![Game of Life screenshot](game-of-life.png 'Game of Life screenshot')

 ## Rules